-Opportunities for academic involvement include membership to the BIO (Beta Iota Omicron) Club or the ACS (American Chemical Society).
+Opportunities for academic involvement include membership in the Beta Iota Omicron (BIO) Club or the American Chemical Society (ACS).
 There are also undergraduate research opportunities for students through the Undergraduate Research Experience.

 B.S.
 Major in Biology